tbroyer/gwt-maven-archetypes/README.md

 When working on the server-side code exclusively, you don't need GWT's DevMode.
-You can then compile the GWT app using `mvn package` or `mvn package -Ddraft` and then `cd *-server && mvn jetty:start`.
+You can then compile the GWT app using `mvn package` or `mvn package -Ddraft` and then `cd *-server && mvn jetty:start -Ddev`.
 The webapp will be redeployed automatically when you change a class (either compiled by your IDE, or by `mvn compile`) in either the `${rootArtifactId}-server` or `${rootArtifactId}-shared` module (be careful though when changing classes in